-ISO/IEC 1539-1:2023, Clause B.1 and Clause B.2 lists eight features of older versions of Fortran that have been deleted because they were redundant and considered largely unused.
+ISO/IEC 1539-1:2023, B.1 and ISO/IEC 1539-1:2023, B.2 list eight features of older editions of ISO/IEC 1539-1 that have been deleted because they were redundant and considered largely unused.
 Although no longer part of ISO/IEC 1539-1, they are supported by many processors to allow old programs to continue to run.
-ISO/IEC 1539-1:2023, Clause B.3 lists 12 features of Fortran that are regarded as obsolescent because they are redundant – better methods are available in the current standard.
+ISO/IEC 1539-1:2023, B.3 lists 12 features of Fortran that are regarded as obsolescent because they are redundant – better methods are available in the current standard.
 The obsolescent features are described in the standard using a small font.
 The use of any deleted or obsolescent feature should be avoided.
 It should be replaced by a modern counterpart for greater clarity and reliability (by automated means if possible).
 Processors can detect and report the use of these features.